Watch: Wellington Metlink bus driver slammed after ignoring 'vulnerable elderly man' at stop

 Another said: "Good on your for picking the man up and taking him home.
 I'm angry at the driver, makes me think the driver saw the guy and deliberately stopped further away.
 Seriously, why else stop so far out and back?"

-Greater Wellington Regional Council said they will attempt to contact the driver.
+Greater Wellington Regional Council said they will contact the driver.